UncannY-Netherlands/PasswordMgr-25/README.md

 Fist download the setup and run it, after that you need to make a master password this is a password you HAVE to always remember otherwise you lose all your passwords!

-Please note: UncanY Software Netherlands is not in charge if you lose your master/normal password(s)!
+Please note: UncannY Software Netherlands is not in charge if you lose your master/normal password(s)!

 This software is _~~closed~~_ **Open** Source as of 4-5-2025

 ### Developer guide

-The Inno Setup files end with a "#" to prevent GitHub picking up the lang as Inno Setup
+The Inno Setup files end with a "#" to prevent GitHub picking up the language as Inno Setup

 ## Important